noahzarro/netsec/README.md

 - **Registration:** On Monday at 7:00, the registration phase starts.
 From this point on, lecture tickets are automatically handed out to the students who requested a ticket during the presale phase.
-This assignment is in principle random, but in odd weeks students with last names starting with the letters `A` through `K` will be prioritized, and in even weeks students with last names starting with the letters `L` through `Z`.
+This assignment is in principle random, but in odd weeks students with last names starting with the letters `L` through `Z` will be prioritized, and in even weeks students with last names starting with the letters `A` through `K`.
 The registration phase stays open until the end of the lecture, and as long as the room is not full, tickets will be created for students who newly register using the GitLab issue.